 - The Guardian also ran this touching tribute to Professor Jane Wardle, who died last month.

 - Experts at a UK breast cancer prevention centre reported an increase in preventative double mastectomies since Angelina Jolie announced that she had undergone the procedure in 2013.
-We covered this, as did Sky News, the Mirror and the Mail Online.
+Sky News, the Mirror and the Mail Online covered this.

 - Is a cheap-to-make pill worth more than futuristic therapies?
 Forbes explores how pricing certain cancer drugs based on what they cost to manufacture might make sense (if you ignore how much it costs to develop the drug in the first place).